22 artifacts in this set

 The Imperial Model E-80 was Chrysler's top-of-the-line car for 1926 and 1927.
 This Sportif's design by Lawrence Pomeroy suggested speed, and the car's 112-horsepower, six-cylinder engine was capable of 80 miles per hour.
 The dual-cowl layout provided separate windshields for front and back passengers.
 The car was, in Chrysler's words, "as fine as money can build."

-The Auburn Automobile Company, based in its namesake city of Auburn, Indiana, built its first car in 1900.
+The Auburn Automobile Company, based in namesake Auburn, Indiana, built its first car in 1900.
 The firm was a moderate success until Errett Lobban Cord took the helm in 1924.
-He gave the Auburn modern styling and advanced mechanics, and turned the mid-priced car into a genuine hit.
-The Great Depression reversed Cord's sales gains, and Auburn folded in 1937.
+He gave the Auburn modern styling and advanced engineering, and he turned the mid-priced car into a genuine hit.
+The Great Depression reversed Cord's sales gains and Auburn folded in 1937.

 Longer than a Duesenberg.
 Twice the horsepower of a Rolls-Royce.
 More costly than both put together.
 The Bugatti Royale was the ultimate automobile, making its owners feel like kings.
 Not only did it do everything on a grander scale than the world's other great luxury cars, it was also rare.
 Bugatti built only six Royales, whereas there were 481 Model J Duesenbergs and 1,767 Phantom II Rolls-Royces.

 Fred Duesenberg set out to build an automotive masterpiece.
 Its superlative engineering included a 265-horsepower engine that could push the car to a 116 mph top speed.
 Duesenberg built only 472 Model Js between 1928 and 1935.
 No two are identical because independent coachbuilders crafted each body to the buyer's specifications.